Saadiq8149/404Stream/README.md

 </div>

-✨ **UI Disclaimer**: The extension UI was built with help **Claude Sonnet v4** because writing frontend code by hand is actual psychological warfare.
+✨ **UI Disclaimer**:
-Every time I adjusted display settings or margin or widths or messed with `flex` vs `grid`, a piece of my soul disintegrated.
+- The extension UI was built with help **Claude Sonnet v4** because writing frontend code by hand is actual psychological warfare.
-Tailwind makes things “easier,” they said — *they lied*.
+- Every time I adjusted display settings or margin or widths or messed with `flex` vs `grid`, a piece of my soul disintegrated.
-So yeah, I used a bit of AI they said — *a bit they lied*.
+- Tailwind makes things “easier,” they said — *they lied*.
+- So yeah, "I used a bit of AI" — *a bit he lied*.
 If you like the UI, great.
 If you don't… well, blame the AI.

 ## 🌟 Features